self-harm

 You are not alone.
 If you are feeling suicidal or need support with self-harm, help is available

-Breathing Space (0800 83 85 87) is a website and phone service for anyone experiencing low mood, depression or anxiety.
+Breathing Space (0800 83 85 87) – support for low mood, depression and anxiety.

 NHS 24 by dialling 111 if you feel you need to speak with a medical professional.